Here’s why Trump targeting Iranian cultural sites could be a war crime

 President Trump has repeatedly said that he may order an attack on Iranian cultural sites if the country retaliates against the United States for the killing of General Qassem Soleimani.

 But if he does so, that could constitute a war crime under international law.
-The United States is party to a 1954 treaty called The Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, which explicitly bans attacks on cultural sites, such as historic buildings, libraries, and museums.
+The United States is party to a 1954 treaty called the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, which explicitly bans attacks on cultural sites, such as historic buildings, libraries, and museums.
 It’s also prohibited by the Rome Statute, which creates the International Criminal Court, although the U.S. isn’t a party to that treaty.

 Human Rights Watch, a nonprofit advocacy group, has said such an attack would violate international and U.S. law.